VowpalWabbit/vowpalwabbit.github.io/_guides/contextual_bandits.md

 ---
-title: Get started with Contextual Bandits
+title: Contextual Bandits in VW
-order: -1
+order: 2
 module_id: contextual_bandits
 description: This tutorial will run you through using VW for a Contextual Bandit problem.
-guide_link_text: 'Begin tutorial'
-show_on_learn: false
+guide_link_text: Try the CB tutorial
+level: advanced
 layout: tutorial
-body_class: tutorial
-resource_icon: /svg/resources/guide.svg
+tags: contextual&nbsp;bandits
 ---

-# Contextual Bandits in VW
+## Contextual Bandits in VW

 The goal of this tutorial is to have you walk away with an understanding of Contextual Bandits, when CB can be used, how to run CB algorithms in Vowpal Wabbit (VW), and hopefully make you feel empowered and excited to use it on your own.
 This tutorial focuses on Python but VW is also supported in C++ and C#.

-## What is a Contextual Bandit?
+### What is a Contextual Bandit?

 Consider an application that interacts with its environment, such as a news website with users or a cloud controller with machines.
 Let's call this application _APP_.
 This application repeatedly goes through the following:
 1. Some context x arrives and is observed by _APP_